Alicia Straub

 During the party convention to succeed Representative Lewis, Senator Straub received 51 votes, with 22 votes going to Doug Keesling, a farmer from Rice County, Kansas and 18 votes going to Donna Hoener-Queal, a retired court services officer from Pratt, Kansas.

 Straub defeated Sen. Mary Jo Taylor in the Aug.
 4, 2020 Republican primary for the 33rd district of the Kansas Senate.
+She did not seek re-election in 2024, instead losing a campaign to unseat the incumbent Barton County clerk.